17 Tips To Prepare Your Online Store For Holiday Sales

 To learn more about optimizing mobile versions of websites, check out our article on how to speed up Tilda websites.

-How to Announce an Upcoming Sale to Potential Customers
+How To Announce an Upcoming Sale To Potential Customers

 Communicate about the upcoming sale using all available channels: Website, newsletters, social media ads, and posts by influencers and opinion leaders.
 Every contact you make with your audience can prove to be crucial.
 Let's take a closer look at these communication channels.